ffaker/ffaker/README.md

 ## ffaker vs faker

-The faker and ffaker APIs are mostly the same, although the API on ffaker keeps growing with its users additions.
+The faker and ffaker APIs are mostly the same, although the API on ffaker keeps diverging with its users additions.
 In general, the only difference is that you need to:

     gem install ffaker